FlutterFlow/flutterflow-documentation/docs/resources/libraries.md

 # Libraries

-The Libraries feature enables you to share and reuse entire FlutterFlow projects as libraries across multiple projects.
+Libraries enables you to share and reuse entire FlutterFlow projects as dependencies across multiple projects.
 This allows teams and developers to modularize their apps by creating shared libraries that include components, API calls, custom code, and more.
 By using libraries, development becomes more efficient and scalable.

 Imagine you're building an e-commerce app, and different teams are working on various features.
 One team develops a complex payment system.
 By using the Libraries, they can publish the payment system as a reusable library and allow other teams to easily import and integrate it into multiple projects without duplicating development efforts.

 ![libraries.avif](imgs/libraries.avif)

-### Why Libraries
+### Importance of Libraries

 Previously, FlutterFlow offered several methods to share resources between projects, such as team code libraries, design systems, API libraries, and by leveraging marketplace items.
 However, these methods had limitations, including the inability to share custom data types or custom functions alongside components or API calls and the absence of version control.